jawang94/git.in/README.md

-# git.in
+# git.in(teractive)

-An interactive CLI for commonly annoying git workflows.
+An interactive Git CLI for commonly annoying git workflows.

 ### Install